1jour1vin

 Wine rated (2015 guide) 16/20 (Very good)

-Aromatic nose, rather varietal, floral, exotic, and spicy, with beautiful complexity.
-The attack on the palate is supple with a slight sweetness, aromas of rose and ripe apricot, well balanced by minerality, slightly alcoholic, with a peppery finish.
+Aromatic nose, with pronounced varietal characteristics, floral, exotic, and spicy notes, and lovely complexity.
+The attack on the palate is smooth with a hint of sweetness, featuring aromas of rose and ripe apricot, well balanced by mineral notes, slightly alcoholic, with a peppery finish.

 Robert Parker - Wine Advocate